PrismaCloudLabs/workshop/README.md

 The following variables need to be created and set for the GitHub action to properly setup your lab environment.

+Create a GitHub Organization
+Allow GitHub Actions in Organization to open PR's Create a Classic PAT with the following values:

+Clone this repo into your new organization

+## Terraform Cloud Setup

+Create a new workspace
+Create a variable set in your TFC organization with the following values:

+Terraform variable with a sensitive value

+Key: TF_VAR_git_token Value: PAT from above

 ----

 ### Required Repository Secrets